5:15

-"5:15" (sometimes written "5.15" or "5'15") is a song written by Pete Townshend of British rock band The Who.
-Part of the band's second rock opera, Quadrophenia (1973), the song was also released as a single and reached No. 20 on the UK Singles Chart, while the 1979 re-release (accompanying the film and soundtrack album) reached No. 45 on the Billboard Hot 100.
+"5:15" (sometimes written "5.15" or "5'15") is a song written by Pete Townshend of the English rock band the Who.
+Part of the band's second rock opera, Quadrophenia (1973), the song was also released as a single and reached No. 20 on the UK singles chart, while the 1979 re-release (accompanying the film and soundtrack album) reached No. 45 on the Billboard Hot 100.

 Although written as "5.15" on the single covers in some countries, on the back cover of Quadrophenia (the album from which the song is taken) it is written as "5:15", and some single covers render it that way.

 Background

 The lyrics of "5:15" describe Quadrophenias protagonist, Jimmy, travelling to Brighton on a train.
 The song's writer, Pete Townshend, said of the song's lyrics:

 His train journey down to Brighton, sandwiched between two city gents is notable for the rather absurd number of purple hearts he consumes in order to while away the time.
 He goes through a not entirely pleasant series of ups and downs as he thinks about the gaudier side of life as a teenager that we see in newspapers like the News of the World.
 '5:15' was written in Oxford Street and Carnaby Street while I was killing time between appointments.
 I must try it again sometime, it seems to work!